South Fork Reservation Council . . .

-For the South Fork Band, cattle-raising represents the second most significant source of tribal income behind federal contracts.
+For the South Fork Reservation, cattle-raising represents the second most significant source of tribal income behind federal contracts.

 The tribe has several projects in the planning stage, including a tribal store, expansion of the tribal livestock herd, a child care facility, and commercial hunting and fishing operations.

 The band is considering the development of a recreational fishing industry on the reservation.
 It has also directed some research into the region's fisheries for the Nevada Fish and Game Commission.

 Though the tribal government actually employs very few people, the tribe's primary source of income is the various federal contracts administered by the Council.